Just some thoughts about moral struggles and such.

 Life is sacred.

-I like to think that the underlying beliefs that guide my decisions are:
+I like to think that the underlying beliefs that guide my food shopping decisions are:

 It’s wrong for humanity to wipe out an entire species of great ape

-However, based on my butter-buying trip, both moral beliefs do inform my ethics but still lie somewhere lower on my belief priority list than:
+However, based on my butter-buying trip, both moral beliefs do they inform my decisions, but still lie somewhere lower on my belief priority list than:

 It’s important to me not to disappoint my partner